 Start your rice about fifteen to twenty minutes before the rest of your food is done.
 It will be finished at the same time or slightly before the rest of the food and will stay warm until you’re ready to eat.

-If you’re taking the rice to an event or someone else’s house before you eat it, think about whether or not you could just cook the rice when you get there.
-Ask someone at the event’s location if there is a space you can cook rice or ask the host whether or not it is okay for you to cook the rice after you arrive.
+If you’re taking the rice to an event or someone else’s house before you eat it, think about whether or not you could just cook it when you get there.
+Ask someone at the event’s location if there is a space you can cook rice or ask the host whether or not it is okay for you to cook it after you arrive.

-Once you learn how to time the start of cooking the rice well, you will not have to worry as much about how to keep your rice warm.
+Once you learn how to time the start of cooking the rice well, you will not have to worry as much about how to keep it warm.
 It’s best to have fresh rice when you’re ready to eat.

 Rice isn’t a high-maintenance food to cook and doesn’t need to be checked or stirred while it’s cooking.
 This makes it easy to prepare while also working on the other dishes that will go into your final meal.